data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-14

-*Solution*.
-For the first component of the two vectors to be equal, the equation $-3r - 2 = 4$ would have to hold.
+*Solution.* For the first component of the two vectors to be equal, the equation $-3r - 2 = 4$ would have to hold.
 This implies that $r = -2$.
 If we substitute $r = -2$, then the second component on the left-hand side is $-5$, so there is no such number.

 [Continue](btn:next)